DustInTheWoods/rapid_net/README.md

 For faster local communication on Unix-like systems:

 1. **Server Setup with Unix Socket**:
-   - Create a server configuration with Unix socket type
+   - Create a server configuration with Unix socket type using one of these methods:
-   - Specify a file path for the socket (e.g., "/tmp/rapid_net.sock")
-   - Set the socket type to `SocketType::Unix`
+     - Use `RapidServerConfig::new()` with an address, no_delay, and `SocketType::Unix` (the address will be used as the Unix socket path)
+     - Use `RapidServerConfig::new_with_unix_path()` to explicitly specify the Unix socket path as a separate parameter

 2. **Client Setup with Unix Socket**:
-   - Create a client configuration with the same socket path
+   - Create a client configuration with the same socket path using one of the methods above
    - Set the socket type to `SocketType::Unix`
    - Connect and use the client as with TCP sockets

+3. **Specifying a Custom Unix Socket Path**:
+   - When using `SocketType::Unix`, you can now specify a custom path for the Unix socket file
+   - If you use the standard `new()` constructor, the `address` field will be used as the Unix socket path
+   - If you want to specify a different path, use the `new_with_unix_path()` constructor and provide the path in the `unix_path` parameter
+   - This allows you to keep a standard address format for TCP connections while using a custom path for Unix sockets

 ### Handling Server Events